JStant95/CV/README.md

 I am passionately interested in sports, especially football.
 I organised the fixtures and played in a 5-a-side football team at the University of Leeds.
 During my time at University I co-wrote and presented a weekly talk show on Leeds Student radio and was also a member of the film society.

-I obtained PADI certificate for scuba diving and also have a keen interest in independent travel and completed a three month trip through China, Japan and India
+I obtained PADI certificate for scuba diving and also have a keen interest in independent travel and completed a three month trip through China, Japan and India.